 The price for the 3 part catalogue is £110 plus delivery.

-DELIVERY (by a courier company) When ordering please give full address (P.O.
+DELIVERY (by a courier company, tracked delivery) When ordering please give full address (P.O.
 Box is not accepted), delivery will have to be signed for.
 Also please give your telephone number for the courier to contact you if needed.

 Delivery within UK - £9.00